Tsilkow/Maze-Generator/README.md

 # Maze Generator

-A quick script that will generate a gif of labirynth filling up a set space.
+A quick script that will generate a gif of labyrinth filling up a set space.

 Arguments:
 1. width